joomengine/jcb-documentation/067-Adding-Language-String-to-your-Component-and-get-the-Language-Placeholder-for-dynamic-use.md

 [00:02:16](https://www.youtube.com/watch?v=_mXlbAO79J8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m16s)

-`JustTEXT` looks similar to a class or function call, but it’s not actually a PHP class or function.
+`JustTEXT` looks similar to a class or function call, but it's not actually a PHP class or function.
-It’s a **marker** recognized by the JCB compiler, which processes it during compilation and replaces it appropriately.
+It's a **marker** recognized by the JCB compiler, which processes it during compilation and replaces it appropriately.

 For example: